GoogleCloudPlatform/cloudml-samples/README.md

 # Overview
 The repository is organized by tasks (Training, Serving, Training and Serving) and each task can be broken down to general usage (CPU/GPU) to specific features: Hyperparameter Tuning and TPUs.
 Scroll down to see what we have available, each task may provide a code or notebook solution.
 Where the code solution will have a README guide and the notebook solution is a full walkthrough.
 Our code guides are designed to provide you with the code and instructions on how to run the code, but leave you to do the digging, where our notebook tutorials try to walk you through the whole process by having the code available in the notebook throughout the guide.

-If you don’t see something for the task you’re trying to complete, please head down to our section “What do you want to see?”
+If you don’t see something for the task you’re trying to complete, please head down to our section [What do you want to see?](#what-do-you-want-to-see)

 # Model Training with Cloud ML Engine